IMPORTANT! Due to the response to Coronavirus (COVID-19) events on this site may be postponed or canceled. for More Details. CLICK HERE

-Artist of Color; Black Art; Graphic Arts; Visual Arts: Constructions/Collage, Crafts, Functional and/or Decorative, Graphic Arts, Illustration, Mixed Media, Painting, Works on paper
+Artist of Color; Black/African American; Graphic Arts; Visual Arts: Constructions/Collage, Crafts, Functional and/or Decorative, Graphic Arts, Illustration, Mixed Media, Painting, Works on paper

 My name is Cierra Johnson and I am an artist.
 I advocate for whole humanity through visual representation.
 I have been drawing all my life.
 I was first exposed to fine arts through the public school system in Indianapolis.
 My personal practice is in painting & illustration.
 I love simple, effective design and bring a clean, tactile aesthetic to my work that emphasizes the human element.